naomiaro/waveform-playlist/README.md

   // Smaller numbers have a greater zoom in.
   zoomLevels: [512, 1024, 2048, 4096],

+  // Whether to automatically scroll the waveform while playing
+  isAutomaticScroll: false,

+  // configuration object for the annotations add on.
+  annotationList: {

     // Array of annotations in [Aeneas](https://github.com/readbeyond/aeneas) JSON format
     annotations: [],

-  // Whether to automatically scroll the waveform while playing
+    // Whether the annotation texts will be in updateable contenteditable html elements
-  isAutomaticScroll: false,
+    editable: false,

+    // User defined functions which can manipulate the loaded annotations
+    controls: [{
+      // class names for generated <i> tag separated by '.'
+      class: 'fa.fa-minus',

+      // title attribute for the generated <i> tag
+      title: 'Reduce annotation end by 0.010s',

+      // function which acts on the given annotation row
+      // when the corresponding <i> is clicked.
+      action: (annotation, i, annotations, opts) => {

+        // @param Object annotation - current annotation
+        // @param Number i - index of annotation
+        // @param Array annotations - array of annotations in the playlist
+        // @param Object opts - configuration options available
+        //      - opts.linkEndpoints

+      }
+    }],

     // If false when clicking an annotation id segment
     // playback will stop after segment completion.
     isContinuousPlay: false,

     // If true annotation endpoints will remain linked when dragged
     // if they were the same value before dragging started.
     linkEndpoints: false,
+  }
 };
 ```